 Sometimes, when talking with Sightholders, they have a strong, even passionate opinion about their Sight supplies, prices and the state of the market.
 This happens at times of instability.
 At other times, their views are quite moderate, yielding to the market and everything that is happening in it at the moment.
-However, during a turbulent period, it is very rare when Sightholders remain subdued or accepting of the situation, as it is now.
+However, during a turbulent period, it is very rare when Sightholders remain subdued or accepting of the situation, as it is now, facing a diamond recession.

 Currently, it is difficult to assess the size of De Beers’ Sights.
 The consensus among brokers is that De Beers offered about $600 million worth of rough diamonds, and another $50 million were requested as ex-plan.
 There was no clear trend to the prices, although many changes were made – both up and down.

 The broad consensus is that assortments were different this Sight, many stating that they were lower, although a few claimed that boxes were improved.
 Generally, the combination of changed prices and assortments resulted in a mixed report – some said that prices were in effect higher, while others claimed prices were effectively unchanged.

 This mixed view of the Sight may explain Sightholders’ uncontentious response.
 Maybe it reflects a loss of interest.
 Sightholders have accepted that the new pricing policy is here to stay and that their margins will be low for the long haul.

 In response, many in the industry are taking cost-cutting measures such as scaling back operations or decreasing the number of employees.
 At the same time, there is more thought being put forward in marketing – and not just in advertising, but in ways to reach more potential clients and to increase current accounts, or in seeking new sources of revenue.